cisuu/CarND-MPC-Project/README.md

 # Model Predictive Control with Latency

-I'm using `dt = 0.1` which is equal to latency (`100ms`) So in order to include the it into model I decided to skip the first value of actuators.
+I'm using `dt = 0.1` which is equal to latency (`100ms`) So in order to include it into model I decided to skip the first value of actuators.
 Which is achieved in following way:

         int latency_index = 0.1 / dt;